Hurricane Rita video diary and photo blog from Key West FL and Port Arthur TX.

 Since Hurricane Rita made her Texas landfall during the overnight hours, shooting video was going to be much harder.
 I was going to need to find areas that still had the street lights on to see anything.

-The power flashes went on for a few mintues and the footage I shot made all the lack of sleep, missing Rory's wedding and risking my life worth it.
+The power flashes went on for a few minutes and the footage I shot made all the lack of sleep, missing Rory’s wedding and risking my life worth it.

 Since the big story about Hurricane Rita was its impact on the areas oil refineries.
 I shot a lot of footage of some of the refineries while looking for areas that still had the lights on around the city.
 As the winds picked up, the power would fail and the lights would turn off.
 I managed to find a spot where the lights would turn off and then come back on for about 10 minutes.
 It made for some interesting footage until I realized that any minute now the power could go out but the live power lines could land in the water next to me.